 The Roman general Pompey (later to rule Rome as part of the First Triumvirate) had just finished a war in nearby Syria and Armenia.
 Long story short, instead of settling the dispute between the Hasmonean brothers, Pompey decided to keep Israel for himself.
 After a short siege on Jerusalem in 63 BCE, Pompey triumphed and entered the Temple.
 He treated his new subjects relatively well, and left them with a semi-autonomous government.
 Pompey’s general Aulus Gabinius divided the former Hasmonean kingdom into five provinces, and set up a smaller sanhedrin in each one, thus temporarily diminishing the authority of the nasi and the Great Sanhedrin in Jerusalem.
 In 37 BCE, Herod took over as King of Judea, and also sought to suppress rabbinic authority wherever possible.
 After he died in 4 BCE, the authority of the Sanhedrin and nasi slowly started to make a comeback.
 The Romans recognized the Great Sanhedrin of Jerusalem as the official lawmaking body of Israel, and the nasi as the patriarch and representative of the Jews.

 During the Great Revolt, the president of the Sanhedrin at the time, Shimon ben Gamliel (great-grandson of Hillel) was executed by the Romans shortly before the Temple was destroyed in 70 CE.
 Rabban Yochanan ben Zakkai took over the top job in his place, and saved the Sanhedrin from destruction.
 In the well-known story, Rabban Yochanan pretends to be dead and is carried out of besieged Jerusalem in a coffin.
 He then goes out to meet the Roman general Vespasian.
 In one version of the story, Vespasian already knows of Rabban Yochanan’s greatness and wants to grant him one wish.
 In another version, Rabban Yochanan greets Vespasian with a “Hail Caesar” and Vespasian is about to punish him for treason before a messenger arrives saying Vespasian had just been elected Rome’s new emperor.
 The impressed Vespasian then decides to grant Rabban Yochanan one wish.
-The wish is to spare Yavneh, for this is where the Sanhedrin had escaped to and convened.
+The wish is to spare Yavneh, for this is where the Sanhedrin had previously been relocated (more on this below).
 The wish is granted.

 Interestingly, some scholars have proposed that there were two Sanhedrins in ancient Israel: a political one and a religious one.
 It is possible that the head of the political Sanhedrin was the nasi, whereas the head of the religious Sanhedrin, or beit din, was the av beit din—hence the need for zugot, pairs.
 This may also explain why sometimes the Sanhedrin is described as meeting in the Temple’s lishkat hagazit, “hall of hewn stone”, and other times in the lishkat parhedrin, hall of the high priest.
 Some believe the political Sanhedrin was always led by the high priest, who also served as nasi, hence the gathering in his chambers.
 The term parhedrin appears to come from a Roman title for an elected official.
 According to this theory, when the Temple was destroyed—and Judea’s autonomy put to an end—the political Sanhedrin ceased to exist.
 The religious Sanhedrin, or beit din, continued to function in Yavneh, now with both a nasi and an av beit din!
 (This theory may also explain why henceforth the pair were no longer referred to as a zug, and the era of zugot was deemed over.)